In this article:

-Most international tourists in fact arrive at Dublin or Shannon Airports in the Republic of Ireland, or at an international airport in England, and then either drive up from the Republic or take a short domestic flight from England, landing at either Belfast International, or George Best/City Airport.
+Most international tourists in fact arrive at Dublin or Shannon Airports in the Republic of Ireland, or at an international airport in England, where visitors either drive up from the Republic or take a short domestic flight from England, landing at either Belfast International, or George Best/City Airport.

 Domestic visitors traveling from other parts of the UK will find that they can catch quite attractively priced flights to either Belfast International, or George Best/Belfast City Airport.

 - Location: Airport Road/A57, near Killealy, Antrim, BT29 4AB

 - Tel: 028 9448 4848

 - Web: www.belfastairport.com

 Belfast International Airport (IATA: BFS, ICAO: EGAA) is about 21 km / 13 miles out of Belfast city centre.
 For Belfast City residents this might be a problem, but for visitors planning to head up to the Causeway Coast to visit sites such as Giant’s Causeway, this is not really an issue as it puts you that bit closer.
 In fact, given Northern Ireland’s small size, Belfast International Airport’s location is probably not an issue for anyone renting a car and wanting to head East, West, North or South.
 In addition, car rental prices are often cheaper when picked up at Belfast International.

 Getting to/from the airport: For those without a car, there is a regular express bus service that takes you in to Belfast in about 25 minutes.
 Sit upstairs and enjoy the views of our beautiful green countryside.
 There are also bus services to Lisburn and Derry Londonderry.
 Check out transport operator Translink’s website or the helpful ‘to & from’ page on the airport’s website.